Configure SSO with OIDC

 <Note>

-If you're unable to log in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
-This outputs a temporary password to the containers logs and turn off SSO.
-Once you've resolved any issues with SSO, you must remove that environment variable to enable SSO again.
+If you can't sign in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
+This outputs a temporary password to the containers logs and disables SSO.
+After you resolve any issues with SSO, you must remove that environment variable to enable SSO again.

 </Note>